Join Us

 Funded PhD Research Opportunities

-Our funded studentships applications will re-open in January 2025.
-In the meantime, please do contact CHART team members to enquire about their research topics and start to work on potential applications.
+Our funded studentships applications are now open (from January 2025).
+Please do contact CHART team members to enquire about their research topics and start to work on potential applications.

 Self-Funded PhDs